Overview

 Example:

-For any AI agent that can read markdown files, use .agents/AGENTS.md.
+For any AI agent that can read markdown files, use AGENTS.md.
 This file contains universal instructions for AI agents.

 # Generate generic agent instructions